BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

+.. _SQLAlchemy:

 Using SQLAlchemy
 =================

-Continuing the example from :ref:`Creating`, we'll make a persistent user model stored in a database.
+Continuing the example from :ref:`Creating`, we will make user model persistant by storing it in a database.
 We need to add the SQLAlchemy egg to the python path.

 add to python path
         ``distribution/libraries/SQLAlchemy-0.7.1-py3.2.egg``